Antonio Vargas (boxer)

-Antonio Vargas (born August 15, 1996) is an American professional boxer who has held the World Boxing Association (WBA) bantamweight title since May 2025.
+Antonio Vargas (born August 15, 1996) is an American professional boxer.
+He held the World Boxing Association (WBA) bantamweight title from May 2025 until June 2026.
+As an amateur, Vargas competed for the United States at the 2016 Summer Olympics and won a gold medal in the flyweight division at the 2015 Pan American Games.

 Early life

-Vargas was born in Houston, Texas, he was raised in Kissimmee, Florida.
+Vargas was born in Houston, Texas, to Mexican-Puerto Rican parents and raised in Kissimmee, Florida.

 Amateur career

 Vargas won a gold medal at the 2015 Pan American Games in the flyweight event.

 He competed at the 2016 Summer Olympics, losing in the round of 16 to Shakhobidin Zoirov of Uzbekistan.

 Professional career

-Vargas is scheduled to challenge Winston Guerrero for the interim WBA bantamweight title in Orlando, Florida on December 13, 2024.
-Vargas won the fight by TKO in the 10th round.
+Vargas defeated Winston Guerrero by technical knockout in the 10th round to win the interim WBA bantamweight title at Caribe Royale in Orlando, Florida, on December 13, 2024.

+He was elevated to full WBA bantamweight champion on May 17, 2025, when reigning title holder, Seiya Tsutsumi, was designated champion in recess due to a long-term injury.